Find answers to general questions frequently asked by visitors about Kyushu National Museum below.

 When is the museum closed?

-Kyushu National Museum is usually closed on Mondays.
-If a public holiday or substitute holiday falls on a Monday, the museum will be open that Monday and closed the following working day.
+The museum is closed on Mondays.
+If a public or substitute holiday falls on a Monday, the Museum will be open that day and closed on the following working day.
+The museum is also closed at the end of the year.

 Is there parking at the museum?